grapestone5321/Kaggle-Live-Coding/README.md

 Rachael was leaving Kaggle for new opportunities in 2020

+Join Kaggle Data Scientist Rachael as she works on data analysis live.

+See first-hand the joys (and frustrations) of doing data science.

+See all of the previous Kaggle Live-Coding sessions here: http://bit.ly/KaggleLiveCoding

 ### 1. Rachael's Farewell Stream | Kaggle

 Streamed live on Dec 28, 2019